timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 ```

 <Highlight type="note">
-This also works in Timescale&nbsp;2.9 and later running PostgreSQL&nbsp;12, but
-you cannot also have a `USING` clause in your `JOIN`.
-If you need a `USING`
+The join can be between only two tables where one has to be hypertable
+and other one should be  a normal PostgreSQL table.
+However, the order of tables
+does not matter.
+The FROM/JOIN clause cannot have any other continous aggregate.
+The joins type can only be INNER JOIN.
+Only equality condition are allowed as the join condition.

+The use of `USING` clause in your `JOIN` is not allowed for PostgreSQL&nbsp;12.
+But the joins with condition in WHERE clause or JOIN clause can still be used.
-clause, you must have PostgreSQL&nbsp;13 or later.
+However, if you absolutely need a `USING`clause, you must have PostgreSQL&nbsp;13 or later.
 </Highlight>

 ## Query continuous aggregates